 Sixth Stop: Catch me if you can!
 (15+ months)

-Your little one’s running skills are acquired gradually, and greatly depend upon the opportunities you provide for him to be physically active.
+Your little one’s running skills are acquired gradually, and depend greatly upon the opportunities you provide for them to be physically active.
 During this process, your little one will acquire plenty of coordination and motor planning.
-At first, he will toddle around the house and begin picking up speed.
-You can practice going around the room chasing each other, give him the space to explore, climb, and balance.
-Encourage him to jump and dance together.
-When he’s ready, coach your little one through the appropriate movements when running, like bending the elbows and moving the arms to the opposite leg.
-Little by little your child’s own sense of accomplishment will have him running around everywhere!
+At first, they will toddle around the house and begin picking up speed.
+You can practice going around the room chasing each other and giving them the space to explore, climb, and balance.
+Encourage them to jump and dance together.

-Your loving support and encouragement will get him physically and emotionally ready to become quite the sports player.
-Once he starts with those tiny moves forward, it will be hard to catch up with him!
+Your loving support and encouragement will get your little one physically and emotionally ready to become quite the sports player.
+Once they start with those tiny moves forward, it will be hard to catch up with them!